vipulnaik/diet-exercise-health/best-practices/best-practices-around-exertion-and-stimulation.md

   things to address in the first few days so there may be non-discretionary tasks that I can't avoid.

+### Timing of MEWs

+My aim should be to spend at most 0.5 MEWs/hour at these times:

+* For 1 hour after intense cardio and strength exercise

+* For 1 hour after meal consumption

+* Starting 1 hour before the 1-hour-notice-to-sleep time

+Generally, this means no nontrivial outside trips during that time.
+However, the 0.5 MEWs/hour does allow for extended standing for post-meal cleanup work including washing dishes.

 ## Sun and heat exposure

 These are the limits: